WARNING: Eating This Way Could Unknowingly Decrease Your Bone Density

 Eating too much sugar poses a host of health problems including bone loss.
 Even if you’re eating a healthful, bone-building diet, your bones won’t get all the nutrients you’re taking in if you are also ingesting lots of sugar.
 And of course, sugary foods send your blood glucose levels up quickly, producing the spike described above.
 This will undermine your bone-healthy diet.

 Interestingly, fructose, the kind of sugar found in fruit (not to be confused with High Fructose Corn Syrup), does not affect ghrelin levels.
-So a diet rich in fruits, like the one described in the Save Our Bones Program, will not cause ghrelin levels to “yo-yo” the way refined sugar does.
+So a diet rich in fruits, like the one described in the Osteoporosis Reversal Program, will not cause ghrelin levels to “yo-yo” the way refined sugar does.
 This is good news, since just about all fruits are alkalizing and contain many bone-healthy nutrients.

 Ghrelin And General Health